 Better yet, what appears to be the Google Pixel 4 XL has also been caught on video, as you can see below.

 The phone is shown from all angles, highlighting the top bezel, the lack of a 3.5mm headphone port, and the glass back that's all one color, rather than two-tone as we saw on past Pixel handsets.
+This single-hue, single-finish rear is supported by another release by noted leaker @evleaks showing the front and back of an alleged Pixel 4.

 We've also seen leaked renders of the Pixel 4 XL, giving us a close look at the possible bezel.